izwb003/CineIA_CLI/README.md

 ```

 ### Why IMF IAB?
 IMF IAB, defined in [ST 2067-201](https://doi.org/10.5594/SMPTE.ST2067-201.2019), is a [ST 2098-2](https://doi.org/10.5594/SMPTE.ST2098-2.2019) Expansion.
-Except for some constraints, it is the same as DCP IAB (or Dolby Atmos® Cinema Bitstream).
-The specifications of Bitstream are consistent.
-By directly adjusting its constraints, it can be quickly changed to DCP IAB.
+Except for some constraints, it is the same as DCP IAB (or Dolby Atmos® cinema bitstream).
+The specifications of the bitstream are consistent.
+By directly adjusting its constraints, it can be quickly changed into DCP IAB.

-In addition, the bitstream requires a section called "Preamble" (also known as "IABPCMSubFrame" in early 25CSS discussions).
-It contains a segment of data typically 1603 bytes for use in real time monitoring of correct rendering during Dolby Atmos® bitstream decoding operation.
+In addition, the bitstream requires a section called "Preamble" (a.k.a.
+"IABPCMSubFrame" in early 25CSS discussions).
+It contains a segment of data typically 1603 bytes (varies by frame rate) for use in bitstream decoding operation.
 The definition and specifications of this section have not yet been made public.
-Therefore, it is necessary to use the IMF IAB format to copy the Preamble generated by the encoder (such as Dolby Atmos Storage System IDK) when encoding the IMF IAB into the generated DCP IAB.
-Otherwise, the generated DCP IAB may malfunction during playback due to incorrect monitoring, such as misalignment of sound objects.
+Therefore, it is necessary to use the IMF IAB format to copy the Preamble generated by the IMF IAB encoder when encoding the generated DCP IAB.
+Otherwise, the generated DCP IAB may malfunction during playback.

+*Tip: You may override this operation by using option ```-n```, but it is strongly not recommended to do so.*

 ## Open Source Licenses and Acknowledgements
 The birth of CineIA cannot be separated from [asdcplib](https://github.com/cinecert/asdcplib) library and [iab-renderer](https://github.com/DTSProAudio/iab-renderer) library.
 Most of the implemention in CineIA was made by these libraries.
 Please ensure to refer to the open source licenses for these libraries.
 Run ```cineia -l``` for more information.